The Plot Against Harry: Plot

-Harry Plotnick, a small-time Jewish mobster, is released from a nine-month prison stint, his cold heart as mean and callous as ever.
+Harry Plotnick, a small-time Jewish mobster, is released from a two decades prison stint, his cold heart as mean and callous as ever.
 His chauffeur tells him that his numbers racket has been largely absorbed by other parties.
 He tries to regain control, but his time controlling his neighborhood streets appears to be over.
 He is at loose ends until his ex-brother-in-law, Leo, mentions that the catering service/Jewish event center that Leo manages is about to be bought by a large corporation.
 Harry convinces Leo to partner with him – instead of allowing the corporation into the neighborhood, he'll provide the purchase price and Leo will run the operation.
 The purchase is completed, and as Harry attends the various Jewish ceremonies held at his new business – weddings, bar mitzvahs, even a circumcision – he begins to feel connected with the New York Jewish community that he had largely abandoned in his youth.

 He is also literally thrown into contact with his now-grown daughter, whom he had last seen when she was three, and with his ex-wife.
 The 'literal' part occurs when he, in a brief flareup of road rage, crashes into the car carrying his ex-family members.
 Later he is also introduced to a previously-unknown daughter; we learn that his wife was (unknowingly) pregnant when she left him some two decades before.

 Harry's family members continue to drift through his orbit as they participate in various Jewish gatherings.
 Unexpectedly his younger daughter asks for permission to temporarily lodge with him.
 During this time, a trip to a hospital emergency room leads to a (possibly erroneous) diagnosis of a dangerously-enlarged heart, which may soon fell him.
 This apparently accelerates his desire for redemption.